 What is a bone marrow procedure (aspiration and/or biopsy)?

-A bone marrow procedure (commonly referred to as a bone marrow or bone marrow aspiration with or without biopsy) is a technique used to obtain the blood-forming portion (marrow) of the inner core of bone for examination in the laboratory or for transplantation.
+A bone marrow procedure (commonly referred to as a bone marrow or bone marrow aspiration with or without biopsy or trephination) is a technique used to obtain a sample of the blood-forming portion (marrow) of the inner core of bone for examination in the laboratory or for transplantation.
 A bone marrow aspiration consists of inserting a special needle into a bone and withdrawing the marrow by suction.
 A bone marrow biopsy takes out a larger piece of the bone marrow by coring out a sample of the marrow with a saw (termed a trephine) that cuts a small amount of bone tissue.
 This bone marrow examination can provide a more complete exam of the marrow than an aspirate.

 Why are bone marrow biopsies or aspirations done?

 Most bone marrow aspirations are performed to diagnose various conditions that affect the different types of blood cells.
 Abnormal blood counts can lead a doctor to suspect that there may be a problem in the bone marrow.
 Another frequent purpose of a bone marrow is to diagnose certain cancers or to determine the extent of a cancer (cancer staging) that is present within the bone marrow.
 Bone marrow procedures can also detect uncommon conditions, both cancerous and noncancerous, including abnormal proteins (such as in amyloidosis), inflammation (such as in sarcoidosis), and infection (such as in tuberculosis).
 This procedure can also be used to obtain marrow cells for transplantation.

 What bone is used to sample the bone marrow?